Peyton Rose ’01 wrote an award-winning fiction novel after studying philosophy and religion.

 - Event Planning/Hospitality – Business and Finance or Creative Arts

-- Clergy/Religious Management – Law, Policy, and Nonprofit
+- Clergy/Religious Management – Law and Public Service

 - Publishing/Journalism – Creative Arts

-- Social Work – Law, Policy, and Nonprofit + Health Care and Science
+- Social Work – Law and Public Service + Science and Health Care

-- Education, Library Science, and Teaching – Law, Policy, and Nonprofit
+- Education, Library Science, and Teaching – Law and Public Service

 Explore the Career Pathways by participating in events, reading profiles of students’ and alumni experiences, and by joining a pathway (or two).
 Remember to look at the next steps pages to get ideas for immediate ways to prepare yourself for great internships and a productive, rewarding career after graduation.